-Yes, they are a very high risk area to your new business.
-Even if they don’t quit and just take a week of vacation then your sales pipeline will suffer.
-You should hire more than one sales person if your budget can afford it and it probably can.
+Yes, they're a very high-risk area to your new business.
+Even if they don’t quit and just take a week of vacation, your sales pipeline will suffer.
+You should hire more than one salesperson if your budget can afford it and it probably can.
 Depending on your sales cycle, you should see some sales results in a few months and they will start to pay for themselves.
-If they are not producing after a few months then either fix the problem or let them go so they can find a better fit and hire someone new.
+If they're not producing after a few months then either fix the problem or let them go so they can find a better fit and hire someone new.

-Why not just hire 4 sales people right away?
+Why not just hire four salespeople right away?

-As long as the following are true then do it:
+As long as the following is true, then do it:

 You have line manager experience and can handle those reports without any problems.
 If this is your first time being the boss then start with just one hire and learn how to crawl before you walk.

-You understand the industry well enough, your product/service’s value proposition and can train your sales people on how to sell it.
+You understand the industry well enough, and your product/service’s value proposition, and can train your salespeople on how to sell it.
 Don’t expect them to learn your industry with no help or to produce your marketing material for you.
 Be prepared.
-You should understand your use cases, prospecting questions, how to demo and how to close the deal.
-These are things you can then teach your new sales person.
+You should understand your use cases, prospecting questions, how to demo, and how to close the deal.
+These are things you can then teach your new salesperson.

-Hiring 4 sales people will certainly accelerate your success since you can weed out any weak performers quickly and replace them.
+Hiring four salespeople will certainly accelerate your success since you can weed out any weak performers quickly and replace them.
 Also your successful sales hires will be paying for themselves in no time.
-A common mistake for many companies (even those past startup stages) is that they under invest in their sales teams.
+A common mistake for many companies (even those past startup stages) is that they underinvest in their sales teams.